European Theatre Forum 2020: European Performing Arts in Focus

 The three initiators - European Theatre Convention, International Theatre Institute Germany & Bundesverband freie darstellende Künste - will work with a Consortium of European theatre networks, that includes EFA, to coordinate a dialogue and work process in order to design the programme of this three-day high-level rendez-vous.
 Fabrizio Grifasi, General and Artistic Director of Romaeuropa, and Haris Pašović, Artistic Director of Mittelfest, represent EFA and the festivals community in preparatory meetings.

 Visit the European Theatre Forum's website for more information.
-The programme will be announced in September.

 The European Theatre Forum is an initiative of the European Theatre Convention, Bundesverband Freie Darstellende Künste and International Theatre Institute – German Centre, in the frame of the German EU Council Presidency, in cooperation with the German Minister of State for Culture and Media and the European Commission.